Leveled Groups and Differentiation Done Right

 Equity in Groupings

-When it comes to differentiating content (as opposed to differentiating instructional or assessment methods) the conversation can easily seem very controversial.
+When it comes to differentiating content and seating students by ability (as opposed to differentiating instructional or assessment methods) the conversation can easily seem very controversial.
 “If the advanced students move at their own pace, won’t the other students fall even farther behind?”

 This question raises issues of equity that have been debated up to the Supreme Court in cases such as Hobson v Hansen.
-Bonnie Grossen makes the case that the courts have supported leveled groupings when they show demonstrable benefit for students at all levels, when the groupings are flexible, and when they target specific subjects as opposed to a students’ entire schedule.
+Bonnie Grossen makes the case that the courts have supported leveled groups when they show demonstrable benefit for all students.
+The groupings must also be flexible and targeted to specific subjects, as opposed to a students’ entire schedule.
 In other words, in order for grouping to be effective (and legal), students must be able to change groups as their demonstrated competency changes – after all, the goal is to provide better targeted instruction.
-If we really believe we are targeting student needs, we should expect that at least some of these students will advance quickly enough that they need to be moved to a more challenging group.
+If we really believe we are targeting student needs, we should expect that at least some of these students will advance quickly enough that they move to a more challenging group.
 In addition, a student’s ability in math cannot determine their grouping in English, and vice-versa.

 In her article entitled “Ability Grouping is not Just Tracking Anymore,” Carol L. Tieso presents a careful examination of many types of student grouping, and emphasizes that the implementation strategy employed is the main determining factor of its effectiveness: “When ability grouping is utilized in a flexible and temporary manner, with appropriate curricular adjustment, significant achievement gains can be realized.”